-Compensation (AFC) Average annual compensation (or base salary) for 3 years of the compensation of a member or contributed by him or on his behalf.
+Compensation (AFC) Average annual compensation (or base salary) for 3 years of

 Service immediately preceding retirement.
 (Effective June 30, 1996, Chapter 113, P.L.
 1997 provided that the amount of compensation used for employer and member contributions and benefits under the program cannot exceed the compensation limitation of Section 401(a)(17) of the Internal Revenue Code.)